s6noor/QuranWorksheet/README.md

 Future work:
-- Make the code modulr to ask for any tafseer or translation.
+- Make the code modulr to ask for any tafseer or translation (currently uses Ibn Kathir and The Clear Quran).
 - right now it outputs Uthmani codex and uses the font available on your computer.
 Future work should be done to make this process more robust.
 - create a method to generate different outputs like word, pdf etc.